 Tip 10 – Invest in a reusable advent calendar

 Advent calendars are a big contributor to landfill, despite most being made up of recyclable elements.
 To reduce waste, it could be worth considering investing in a reusable advent calendar.
-We made our very own reusable advent calendar here at Shred Station, by decorating this truck from Hobbycraft!
+We made our very own reusable advent calendar here at Shred Station by decorating the truck below – the plain version of which we purchased from a craft store!
 These can be used for the whole family and can be reused for generations.

 We hope you’ve found this list of eco-friendly Christmas tips useful.